hellzerg/optimizer/README.md

 Compatible with Windows 7, 8, 8.1, 10

-Also compatible with Windows Server 2008, 2012, 2016

-Does not work with Windows XP or Vista or Windows Server 2003
+Does not work with Windows XP or Vista

 ## Details: ##